LAION-AI/AIW/README.md

 **Colect by scraping [LMSYS Chatbot Arena](https://chat.lmsys.org/):**

-*Note* This method is not recommended since it's limited for purpose of automated model evaluation.
+*Note* This method is not recommended since it's limited for purpose of automated model.
 The platform is gated by cloudflare.

 Refer to [this bash script](scripts/execute_lmsys_data_gathering.sh) to see how to use litellm to gather model responses.